 It’s important to always remember that whatever the portal you choose, they serve the person selling the property – not the buyer.
 While the tools are good, they’re there to generate leads for estate agents.
 So, even though they’re free for buyers, they advertise houses.

 Portals are marketing platforms first and foremost, there to generate interest for those selling property.

-There are many smaller challenger portals out there too, each offering alternative search facilities, such as neighbourhood filters, allowing you to prioritise factors like the commute, or local parks.
-But, how they take on the likes of Rightmove is yet to be seen.
+There are many smaller challenger portals out there too, each offering alternative search facilities, such as neighbourhood filters, allowing you to prioritise factors like the commute, or local parks, schools etc. But, how they take on the likes of Rightmove is yet to be seen.

 Which is the most helpful?

 This depends entirely on what you’re looking for, where you’re looking, and your particular circumstances.
 All have handy apps you can download, each with their own set of features.